vitalab/vitalab.github.io/article/_posts/2020-09-10-Munchausen_Reinforcement_Learning.md

 $$L(\phi) = \mathbb{E}_{s,a,s',r \sim D}\big(\underbrace{r + \gamma \max_{a'}Q_{\phi'}(s', \hat{a}') - \tau \log \pi_\theta(\hat{a}'|s')}_{\text{target}} - Q_\phi(s,a)\big)^2, \hat{a}' \sim \pi_\theta(\cdot||s')$$

 **However**, the authors propose not to subtract the log-policy to all rewards, but instead to "optimize for the immediate reward _augmented_ by the log-policy".
-Their motivations are as follow:
+Their motivations are as follows:

 If the optimal Q-function $$Q^*(s,a)$$ was known, the agent would use it as a target in equation $$(1)$$.
-However, it is unknown and the agent instead uses it's own Q-function as an estimate.
+However, it is unknown and the agent instead uses its own Q-function as an estimate.
 This is bootstrapping.
 If the optimal policy $$\pi^*$$ was known, its log-probability for the optimal action would be $$0$$, and $$-\infty$$ otherwise.
 Because we don't have the optimal policy, we can instead use the log-probabilities from our own policy to add to the reward signal.

 # Method: